Kowal Sentry Integration for Magento 2

 Release Name Override

-Used only with manual strategy.
+Used only with the manual strategy.

 Example: